conduktor/conduktor-docs/docs/gateway/concepts/logical-topics/concentrated-topics.md

 In this case, we have 2 concentrated topics (`concentrated.topicA` & `concentrated.topicB`), with partition counts of 3 and 4 respectively, that are mapped to a single physical topic (`physical.topic`) with 3 partitions.

-To ensure that consumers don't consume messages from other partitions - or even worse, from other concentrated topics - we store the concentrated partition and the concentrated topic name in the record headers.
-That way, the Gateway will filter the messages that should be returned to the consumer accordingly to what it asked for.
+To ensure that consumers don't consume messages from other partitions or from other concentrated topics, we store the concentrated partition and the concentrated topic name in the record headers.
+Gateway will automatically filter the messages that should be returned to the consumer.

 ### Compact Cleanup Policy